Extended Workforce Policy - Procedural Guideline

 4.1 The University of Glasgow is committed to providing its postgraduate students with the opportunity to carry out tutoring and demonstrating as part of their early career development, and to providing the necessary training and support to fulfil these important duties.

 4.2 Where the level of available work justifies an employment contract, such roles will typically be offered as Part-Time (No Fixed Work Pattern) Fixed-Term Contracts.
+PhD Student (Tutor) contracts can be for up the three academic years where possible (but may be shorter based on the individual’s period of study).
+The number of hours in the contract should be as many as can be confirmed and guaranteed.

 5. Hours & Payment Administration

-The principles set out in this section apply to employees on zero hours employment contracts and casual worker arrangements and may also be referenced for staff on employment contracts with a level of agreed hours but no regular work pattern, for example 30 hours per semester.
+The principles set out in this section apply to employees on zero-hours employment contracts and casual worker arrangements and may also be referenced for staff on employment contracts with a level of agreed hours but no regular work pattern, for example, 30 hours per semester.

 |Type of Work||Payment||Comments||Timesheet Category|